 - The attacker injects a script

-- The victim logs into the server
+- The victim logs in

 - The attacker strips SSL and reads the credentials